keyshade-xyz/keyshade/README.md

 ---

 keyshade is designed to simplify the integration of your secrets into your codebase.
-We prioritize the security of your data by leveraging the power of [Zero-Knowledge Proof](https://chain.link/education/zero-knowledge-proof-zkp) for storing and transferring your secrets.
+We prioritize the security of your data by leveraging the power of [Public Key Encryption](https://en.m.wikipedia.org/wiki/Public-key_cryptography) for storing and transferring your secrets to your runtime environment in realtime.

 But that's not all!
 We offer a host of features to enhance your experience: